igordcard/straat/README.md

 [Report any bugs or request features here](https://github.com/igordcard/straat/issues).

-## ⚠️ Important Notice
+## Important Notice

 **This repository does NOT contain any code.** It exists solely for:
-- 🐛 Bug reports
+- Bug reports
-- ✨ Feature requests
+- Feature requests
-- 💬 Discussions and feedback
+- Discussions and feedback
-- 📋 Issue tracking
+- Issue tracking

-The actual Straat code is hosted in a separate repository.
+The actual Straat code is hosted in separate locations, with public code availability TBD.

 ## How to Contribute